 Either 1.
 A bachelor’s degree or higher in any field;

 Or 2.
-An associate’s degree in any field and two years of experience in the direct provision of child welfare programs, such as prevention, foster care or adoption services.
-This experience must include analyzing information and conducting assessments to gather information and to identify the strengths and weaknesses of children and families; developing service plans that support and address the families’ needs; implementing service plans by providing direct support and/or coordinating with other agencies to provide services aimed at the families’ needs; and monitoring the provision of services and determining when it is appropriate to close the case;
+An associate’s degree in any field AND two years of experience in the direct provision of child welfare programs, such as prevention, foster care or adoption services.
+This experience MUST include analyzing information and conducting assessments to gather information and to identify the strengths and weaknesses of children and families; developing service plans that support and address the families’ needs; implementing service plans by providing direct support and/or coordinating with other agencies to provide services aimed at the families’ needs; and monitoring the provision of services and determining when it is appropriate to close the case;

 Or 3.
-Four years’ experience in the direct provision of child welfare programs, such as prevention, foster care or adoption services.
-This experience must include analyzing information and conducting assessments to gather information and to identify the strengths and weaknesses of children and families; developing service plans that support and address the families’ needs; implementing service plans by providing direct support and/or coordinating with other agencies to provide services aimed at the families’ needs; and monitoring the provision of services and determining when it is appropriate to close the case.
+Four years of experience in the direct provision of child welfare programs, such as prevention, foster care or adoption services.
+This experience MUST include analyzing information and conducting assessments to gather information and to identify the strengths and weaknesses of children and families; developing service plans that support and address the families’ needs; implementing service plans by providing direct support and/or coordinating with other agencies to provide services aimed at the families’ needs; and monitoring the provision of services and determining when it is appropriate to close the case.

 For No. 20-077 and 20-078: